Beverly Hills Cop II: Plot

-Learning of Bogomil's attack on a news report, Detroit police detective Axel Foley travels to Beverly Hills to investigate who attacked Bogomil and why.
-Reviewing expertly modified bullet casings from the "A" jewelry heist, Axel investigates a local gunclub where he learns that similar casings were made for the club's manager Charles Cain.
-Furious that Cain used weapons that could be traced to the club, Dent, who is his boss, orders Cain to kill Axel.
+Learning of Bogomil's attack, his friend, Detroit police detective Axel Foley, travels to Beverly Hills to investigate.
+After examining expertly modified bullet casings recovered from the robbery, Foley visits a local gun club, where he meets Fry—who matches the description of one of the robbery's perpetrators—and learns similar casings were produced for the club's manager, Charles Cain.
+Furious that Cain used traceable ammunition, his employer, businessman Maxwell Dent, orders him to kill Foley.
+The assassination attempt by Cain's men fails, but Foley recovers a matchbook from which he lifts Cain's fingerprint.

-The assassination attempt by Cain's men fails but Axel recovers a matchbook, from which he recovers Cain's fingerprint, and breaks into the gunclub at night, finding a set of coordinates.
-The coordinates lead Axel, Rosewood, and Taggart to the city deposit, the "C" and "D" crime.
-They successfully foil the robbery, and pursue the perpetrators' armored car through Beverly Hills in a cement mixer truck, causing large amounts of collateral damage.
-Though they lose the truck, Axel, Rosewood, and Taggart trace the escape vehicle to the Playboy Mansion and infiltrate it, confronting Karla and Dent.
+Foley breaks into the gun club that night and discovers a set of coordinates, which lead him, Rosewood, and Taggart to the city depository, the target of the "C" and "D" robberies.
+They foil the heist before pursuing the perpetrators' armoured truck through Beverly Hills in a cement mixer, causing extensive collateral damage.
+Although the robbers escape, Foley, Rosewood, and Taggart trace the getaway vehicle to an event at the Playboy Mansion.
+Recognizing Fry from the gun club, Foley confronts her and Dent before they are all removed from the event.